 Getting a flu vaccine is the best way to protect yourself and others from the flu, especially during the COVID-19 pandemic.
 Flu shots are available at Shots for Tots/Big Shots clinics for children who are uninsured or Medicaid recipients and for uninsured adults.
 The flu vaccine is free of charge.
-For an appointment, please call (512) 972-5520.
+Call 512-972-5520 to schedule an appointment.

 You can also visit VaccineFinder.org to find a location with flu shots near you.